Design Any

 Place and adjust waypoints

 Click to place waypoints.
 The circuit is drawn between them using a smooth Catmull-Rom spline.
 Drag any waypoint to reshape the track in real time.
 Double-click a waypoint to delete it.
 Right-click and drag to pan the map without placing points.
+On touch screens: tap to place, drag to move, long-press to delete, pinch to zoom.

 03

-Complete the loop
+Complete the loop — or the stage

 04